Chronic Pain as a Conditioned Behaviour

 DIY SDR?
 Can you do this for yourself?

 Mostly no — too many cases are too complicated and difficult.
 An expert guide is probably needed for any result in most cases, let alone best results.
-And, of course, finding someone trained in SDR therapy to help you is probably going to be difficult.
+And, of course, finding someone trained in SDR therapy to help you is going to be difficult.
 This isn’t a well-known modality.

 The primary utility of this information for my readers is mostly just that it has some interesting implications for how chronic pain works, knowledge that is inherently valuable.
 It is good to know things. (“It’s what I do.
 I drink and I know things.” ~ Tyrion Lannister)